-The COAG Energy Council is the key decision maker with policy and governance responsibility.
+Energy Ministers are the key decision maker with policy and governance responsibility.
 The Australian Energy Market Commission (AEMC) develops the rules by which the market must operate.
 The Australian Energy Market Operator (AEMO) handles the day-to-day operations of the electricity and gas markets.
 The Australian Energy Regulator (AER) enforces the rules and makes judgements on the regulatory proposals of monopoly network operators.

-The Energy Security Board (ESB) has been established by the COAG Energy Council to coordinate the implementation of the reform blueprint produced by Australia's Chief Scientist.
+The Energy Security Board (ESB) was established by the former COAG Energy Council to coordinate the implementation of the reform blueprint produced by Australia's Chief Scientist.
 Part of the role is to report to the Energy Council on the health of the NEM.
 The health report will track the performance of the system, the risks it faces, opportunities for improvement and affordability issues.

 Is the NEM changing?

-The NEM needs to be modernised to accommodate and respond to changes in electricity generation, emerging technologies, such as batteries, and shifting consumer preferences.
-The Government’s long-term energy policies are being informed by recommendations in the Independent Review into the Future Security of the National Electricity Market, which provides a blueprint for ensuring Australia’s energy systems remain affordable, reliable, sustainable and secure while transitioning to low emission forms of generation.
+The NEM needs to be modernised to accommodate and respond to changes in electricity generation, emerging technologies, such as solar batteries, and shifting consumer preferences.
+The government’s long-term energy policies are being informed by recommendations of the Australian Competition and Consumer Commission (ACCC).
+These are included in its Retail Electricity Pricing Inquiry and the Independent Review into the Future Security of the NEM reports.
+They provide a blueprint for ensuring Australia’s energy systems remain affordable, reliable, sustainable and secure while transitioning to low emission forms of generation.